FRINXio/helm-charts/charts/frinx-machine/README.md

 | Compute  (vCores)                                 | 8                    |
 | Memory (RAM)                                      | 24 GB                |
 | Storage                                           | 100 GB               |

+- minimum 12GB Memory(RAM) on worker node
+- tested on nodes with Ubuntu

 ## Where to Purchase
 For information regarding sales, visit [frinx.io](https://frinx.io/) or contact us at info@frinx.io